top of page

 While I cannot compete with the speed of this cookie-cutter approach, it is inflexible.

-Hand Tooling & Engraving
+Tooling & Engraving

 When wet, this leather can be shaped, stamped, and carved into beautiful, permanent low-relief.